glesperance/node-rocket/README.md

-# Rocket (node-rocket) : The rapid development framework for  node.js-couchDB real-time/comet web applications
+# Rocket (node-rocket)
+##The rapid development framework for  node.js-couchDB real-time/comet web applications

 <img src="https://github.com/glesperance/node-rocket/raw/master/libs/logo.png" width="200" alt="Node Rocket Rocks!" />

-RocketJS.net a.k.a. node-Rocket is a project created by Gabriel Lespérance during the “Startupfier Summer Kick-off: Hackathon” in order to allow rapid development of comet/real-time web applications using [node.js, 'http://nodejs.org'] and couchDB.
+RocketJS.net a.k.a. node-Rocket is a project created by Gabriel Lespérance during the “Startupfier Summer Kick-off: Hackathon” in order to allow rapid development of comet/real-time web applications using node.js http://nodejs.org and couchDB.

 Highly inspired by Ruby on Rails and cakePHP, Rocket puts forward the convention over configuration principle in order to simplify and speedup the software development process and allow easier scalability by leveraging node.js asynchronous behavior as well as couchDB distributed nature.